 Because there's no way around it: Romantic women embody sex appeal.

-Dark hair tends to read as Romantic because human hair naturally darkens with sexual maturity.
+Dark hair reads as Romantic because human hair naturally darkens with sexual maturity.
 (Just as light hair reads as youthful because prepubescent children tend to have lighter hair than adults.)

 A flush in human skin is an indicator of sexual arousal.
-Palette-appropriate reds, which echo that flush, look perfect on Romantics.
+So palette-appropriate reds, which echo that flush, look perfect on Romantics.

 Romantics look like themselves with half-closed eyes, a cocked eyebrow, and a knowing smile -- or no smile at all.
 This "come-hither" face is silly on pretty much everyone else, but on Romantics it's perfect.
 It looks wise and confident.